 Based in Turku, Finland, Nina creates extraordinary pieces of costumes for all corners of show business.
-But she's best known for her works in the music industry, beginning as a stylist for Cheek's music videos, and nowadays from distressed art pieces worn by Kamelot and Korpiklaani.
-But she is not a stranger in the theatre world either, her costumes becoming a success where ever she drags her tailoring doll.
+But she's best known for her works in the music industry, beginning as a stylist for Cheek's music videos, and nowadays from distressed art pieces worn by Kamelot and Nightwish.
+But she is not a stranger in the film and theatre world either, her costumes becoming a success where ever she drags her tailoring doll.
 She's even done burlesque, designing "nerdlesque" shows behind the stage and performing on-stage, even to George R.R.
 Martin himself!

 Being also a horror writer and a storyteller, she takes inspiration from other worlds, which exist in the book pages or movies, inside and outside the earth, in Paris, in the scandinavian mythology or in her own dreams and nightmares.
 Her art speaks of her trips to England, France, Italy and Finland as do her bookshelves filled with strange goblins, venetian masks, bottles and broken clocks.